 How to Control Flies Naturally in Your Horse Barn

-por Parelli Natural Horsemanship en Mar 23, 2022
+presso Parelli Natural Horsemanship su Mar 23, 2022

 Fly control.
 It’s never a question of “if” the flies will return, but rather “when” and “how many”?
 But with so many fly-control products using heavy chemicals, you might be searching for some solutions that will keep you and your horses toxin-free while still reaping the benefits of seasonal fly relief.
 Today we’ll cover natural solutions to combating flies in the barn, including our secret (and all natural) weapon against flies year after year.